-LIST OF EXPERIMENTS

-- 1. Study of Simulation & Synthesis tools. - 2.
-Design and simulation of basic logic gates. - 3.
-Design, simulate and synthesis of adders and subtractors using HDL. - 4.
-Design, simulate and synthesis of Multiplexers & demultiplexers using HDL. - 5.
-Design, simulate and synthesis of Encoders & Decoders using HDL. - 6.
-Design, simulation and synthesis of multipliers using HDL. - 7.
-Design, simulation and synthesis of flip flops using HDL. - 8.
-Design, simulation and synthesis of Shift registers and Counters using HDL. - 9.
-Verification of on board LEDs and switches of FPGA using HDL codes. - 10.
-Design of traffic light controller using HDL. - 11.
-Design of Real Time clock (2 digits, 7 segment LED displays each for Hour, Minute and Sec) and verification in the FPGA board. - 12.
-Design of CMOS inverter in Cadence. - 13.
-Design of FIR filter using MATLAB and its implementation in FPGA.
+Study of Simulation & Synthesis tools.

+Design and simulation of basic logic gates.

+Design, simulate and synthesis of adders and subtractors using HDL.

+Design, simulate and synthesis of Multiplexers & demultiplexers using HDL.

+Design, simulate and synthesis of Encoders & Decoders using HDL.

+Design, simulation and synthesis of multipliers using HDL.

+Design, simulation and synthesis of flip flops using HDL.

+Design, simulation and synthesis of Shift registers and Counters using HDL.

+Verification of on board LEDs and switches of FPGA using HDL codes.

+Design of traffic light controller using HDL.

+Design of Real time Clock (2 digits, 7 segment LED displays each for Hour, Minute and Sec) and verification in the FPGA board.

+Simulation for CMOS Inverter Using Xilinx
-1. Digital Design: With an Introduction to the Verilog HDL, 5th Edition by M Morris

-Mano and Michael Ciletti, Pearson publications, 2013.

-- Verilog HDL: A Guide to Digital Design and Synthesis, Second Edition By Samir Palnitkar, Prentice Hall PTR, 2003 - Fundamentals of Digital Logic with Verilog Design, Third Edition, Stephen Brown, Mc, Graw Hill, 2014
+- 1. Digital Design: With an Introduction to the Verilog HDL, 5th Edition by M Morris Mano and Michael Ciletti, Pearson publications, 2013. - 2.
+Verilog HDL: A Guide to Digital Design and Synthesis, Second EditionBy Samir Palnitkar, Prentice Hall PTR, 2003 - 3.
+Fundamentals of Digital Logic with Verilog Design, Third Edition, Stephen Brown, Mc, Graw Hill, 2014

-- Write Verilog code for combinational circuits and sequential circuits - Simulate the combinational circuits and sequential circuits using Xilinx ISE - Synthesize the designed digital circuits using Spartan FPGA kits. - Implement the designed circuits in FPGA and verify the operation physically - Estimate the power and delay of the digital circuit from device utilization summary - Develop a real time application using Xilinx ISE and FPGA kit
+- Write Verilog code for combinational circuits and sequential circuits - Simulate the combinational circuits and sequential circuits using Xilinx ISE

+- Synthesize the designed digital circuits using Spartan FPGA kits. - Implement the designed circuits in FPGA and verify the operation physically - Estimate the power and delay of the digital circuit from device utilization summary - Develop a real time application using Xilinx ISE and FPGA kit

-ECC3105 COMPUTER NETWORKS LABORATORY L T P C
+ECC3105 NETWORKS LAB L T P C 0 0 2 1

-- To explain about basic network components and devices in a network - To find out performance of different wired LAN protocols - To analyze wireless LAN protocol - To use different algorithms for finding out shortest path between any nodes - To study network simulator tools and network protocol analyzer.
+- To explain about basic network components and devices in a network - To find out performance of different wired LAN protocols - To analyze wireless LAN protocol - To use different algorithms for finding out shortest path between any nodes - To study and analyze cryptographic algorithm